gallejens/ap-steelduxx-klantenportaal/frontend/src/assets/manuals/user.md

 ## Left Navbar
 This navbar can route you to 3 different pages
 1. The button with a house icon (blue) brings you to the home page
-2. The button with files icon (green) brings you to the orders page
+2. The button with the files icon (green) brings you to the orders page
-3. The button with list icon (red) brings you to the company info page
+3. The button with a list icon (red) brings you to the company info page

 There also is an account icon on the bottom of the left navbar.
 When pressed, 3 options will show up.
 1. Logout